UNiXMIT/UNiXIaC/docs/index.md

 To add your external IP address to the security group:

 1. Click 'Edit inbound rules' -> 'Add rule'.
-2. Add your external IP address (prepended with /32), Type 'All traffic' and a name for the rule.
+2. Add your external IP address (appended with /32), Type 'All traffic' and a name for the rule.
 3. Click 'Save rules'.

 ![8](images/8.png)